 The BBC reports that men may struggle more with embarrassment at the doctor’s office than women.
 According to a BBC Health report, men have a harder time asking for help in general.
 Women tend to have less difficulty accessing health care and are more accustomed to regular physical exams due to childbearing and the need for contraception.

 Are you among the many people who feel nervous or embarrassed to see a doctor?
 Whether it’s been years since your last physical or you have specific health concerns, it’s important to work through your apprehensions.
-Whatever your fears, try to focus on moving beyond your embarrassment and put your health first.
+Whatever your fears, try to focus on moving beyond your embarrassment and putting your health first.

-- If you feel more comfortable talking to a nurse or other member of your healthcare team, ask one of these team members to make a note of your concern.
+- If you feel more comfortable talking to a nurse or other member of your healthcare team, ask one of those team members to make a note of your concern.
 They can share this note with your doctor before your appointment.

 The most important thing you can do to overcome embarrassment about visiting your doctor is simply to schedule a checkup, even if you don’t feel sick.
 A preventative health exam gives you the opportunity to attend to your health and raise any medical concerns you may have before you develop a problem.
 You also’ll start to build a relationship with your doctor.
 This may make it easier to start conversations about sensitive issues in the future.